-- 7. Pursuant to the provisions of Section 108 of the Companies Act, 2013 read with Rule 20 of the Companies (Management and Administration) Rules, 2014 (as amended) and Regulation 44 of SEBI (Listing Obligations & Disclosure Requirements) Regulations 2015 (as amended), and the MCA Circulars, the Company is providing facility of remote e-voting to its Members in respect of the business to be transacted at the 30th AGM.
-Shareholders are requested to refer Page No. 31 to 34 for detailed procedure for e-Voting and participation in the AGM through VC/OAVM.
-The detailed procedure for participation in the meeting through VC/OAVM is also available at the Company's website https://euro7000.com/ - 8.
-For this purpose, the Company has entered into an agreement with Central Depository Services (India) Limited ('CDSL') for facilitating voting through electronic means, as the authorized e-Voting's agency.
-The facility of casting votes by a member using remote e-voting as well as the e-voting system on the date of the AGM will be provided by CDSL. - 9.
-In view of MCA & SEBI Circulars, printed copy of the Annual Report (including Notice) is not being sent to the Members. - 10.
-AGM convened through VC/OAVM is in compliance with applicable provisions of the Companies Act, 2013 read with MCA & SEBI Circulars as stated above. - The voting period begins on Monday, 18th September, 2023 at 9.00 a.m. and ends on Thursday, 21st September, 2023 at 5.00 p.m.
-During this period shareholders of the Company, holding shares either in physical form or in dematerialized form, as on the cut-off date Friday, 15th September, 2023 may cast their vote electronically.
-The e-voting module shall be disabled by CDSL for voting thereafter. - 12.
-Shareholders who have already voted prior to the meeting date would not be entitled to vote at the meeting venue. - 13.
+- 8. Pursuant to the provisions of Section 108 of the Companies Act, 2013 read with Rule 20 of the Companies (Management and Administration) Rules, 2014 (as amended) and Regulation 44 of SEBI (Listing Obligations & Disclosure Requirements) Regulations 2015 (as amended), and the MCA Circulars, the Company is providing facility of remote e-voting to its Members in respect of the business to be transacted at the 31st AGM.
+Shareholders are requested to refer Page No. 47 To 52 for detailed procedure for e-Voting and participation in the AGM through VC/OAVM.
+The detailed procedure for participation in the meeting through VC/OAVM is also available at the Company's website https://euro7000.com/. - 9.
+For this purpose, the Company has entered into an agreement with Central Depository Services (India) Limited ('CDSL') for facilitating voting through electronic means, as the authorized e-Voting agency.
+The facility of casting votes by a member using rem ote e-voting as well as the e-voting system on the date of the AGM will be provided by CDSL. - 10.
+In view of MCA & SEBI Circulars, printed copy of the Annual Report (including Notice) is not being sent to the Members. - 11.
+AGM convened through VC/OAVM is in compliance with applicable provisions of the Companies Act, 2013 read with MCA & SEBI Circulars as stated above. - 12.
+The voting period begins on Thursday 26th, September 2024 at 9.00 a.m. and ends on Sunday 29th, September 2024 at 5.00 p.m During this period shareholders of the Company, holding shares either in physical form or in dematerialized form, as on the cut-off date Monday 23rd, September 2024 may cast their vote electronically.
+The e-voting module shall be disabled by CDSL for voting thereafter. - 13.
+Shareholders who have already voted prior to the meeting date would not be entitled to vote at the meeting venue. - 14.
 The Members can join the AGM in the VC/OAVM mode 15 minutes before and after the scheduled time of the commencement of the Meeting by following the procedure mentioned in the Notice.
 The facility of participation at the AGM through VC/OAVM will be made available to at least 1000 members on first come first served basis.
-This will not include large Shareholders (Shareholders holding 2% or more shareholding), Promoters, Institutional Investors, Directors, Key Managerial Personnel, the Chairpersons of the Audit Committee, Nomination and Remuneration Committee and Stakeholders Relationship Committee, Auditors etc. who are allowed to attend the AGM without restriction on account of first come first served basis.

-14. The helpline number regarding any query / assistance for participation in the AGM through VC/ OAVM is 022-23058542/43.
+This will not include large Shareholders (Shareholders holding 2% or more shareholding), Promoters, Institutional Investors, Directors, Key Managerial Personnel, the Chairpersons of the Audit Committee, Nomination and Remuneration Committee and Stakeholders Relationship Committee, Auditors etc. who are allowed to attend the AGM without restriction on account of first come first served basis. - 15.
+The helpline number regarding any query / assistance for participation in the AGM through VC/ OAVM is 022-23058542/43.

-Book Closure and Cut-off Date for Dividend & Voting
+Cut-off Date for Dividend & Voting

-- 15. The Register of Members and Share Transfer Books of the Company will remain closed from Saturday, 16th September, 2023 to Friday, 22nd September, 2023 (both days inclusive) for the purpose of Annual General Meeting. - 16.
-The Company has designated Friday, 15th September, 2023 as "Record Date" to determine the entitlement of the shareholders to receive dividend for the year 2022-23. - 17.
-The voting rights of the members shall be in proportion to their share in the paid up equity share capital of the Company as on the cut-off date i.e. Friday, 15th September, 2023.
+- 16. The Company has designated Monday 23rd, September 2024 as "Record Date" to determine the entitlement of the shareholders to receive dividend for the year 2023-24. - 17.
+The voting rights of the members shall be in proportion to their share in the paid up equity share capital of the Company as on the cut-off date i.e. Monday 23rd, September 2024.